JiLiZART/fast-staged/README.md

 ## Features

-Uses native rust implementation of git status to get list of changed files.
+- Uses native Rust implementation of git status to get list of changed files.
-Uses parallel execution of commands.
+- Uses parallel execution of commands.
-Uses pattern matching to match files to commands.
+- Uses pattern matching to match files to commands.
-Toml config file.
+- Toml config file.